ManishDevops/Chef-Starter-Guide/Chef-Workstation-Setup.md

 You can either install git and clone chef-repo from [this](https://github.com/chef/chef-repo) location or you can directly click on [download zip](https://github.com/chef/chef-repo/archive/master.zip) and extract it to any directory.

 ##### 4. Configure chef-repo
-Once the above downloaded package is extracted (I have extracted it in C drive so my folder structure look like this **C:/chef-repo**
+Once the above downloaded package is extracted (I have extracted it in C drive so my folder structure looks like this **C:/chef-repo**), goto *C:/chef-repo* and create a blank folder named **.chef**.

+Windows user can run following command from their administrator command prompt

+    cd C:\chef-repo
+    mkdir .chef
+Once *.chef* folder is created, paste **admin.pem** and **primaryorg-validator.pem** files into this folder.
+To copy these files you will have to go to your chef server and check in the directory where you installed chef server.

+**Note:** We created these two pem files while creating user and organization.